 Today, there are many more of these products on the market compared to a few years ago, with more colours and styles to choose from, although most are in the US market.

-Just recently available are some covered and attached vinyl pergolas.
+Just recently available are some covered and attached vinyl lean-to porches.
 These are 3m deep from the house wall and in varying lengths, from 3m to over 9m.
 Side panels can also be fitted in the same, strong polycarbonate material.

 This type of pergola can create a very attractive garden feature ideal for relaxing in the sunshine, or entertaining friends and family.